-A character in my novel is in trouble.
+A character in my novel, The Last Hoffman, is in trouble.
 She is pregnant, young and unmarried.
 Should she raise the baby?
 Should she give it up to a childless couple?

 (Please enjoy this Wellspring Podcast of Unwed Mothers and Maternity Home History)